How to Get in Touch with Parents About IEP Meetings

 Make sure that you are documenting every attempted contact in your notes.
 Whether you make contact with the family or not, it will be important to have documentation that attempts were made, how many, and when.
 Those notes might also help the teacher next year who needs to get in contact with the family for the next IEP meeting!

 It’s not always easy getting in touch with families about IEP meetings, but persistence often pays off.
-Follow your district’s guidelines for the number of times contact attempts are needed, try different methods of contacting them, and document everything.
+Follow your district’s guidelines for the number of times contact attempts are needed (3 is the minimum per IDEA), try different methods of contacting them, and document everything.